Joash-JW/Analytics-1-Predictive-Analytics/README.md

 # **Analytics 1: Predictive Analytics - Predictive Analytics using R programming**

-### Consist of codes on Data Cleaning (e.g to balance imbalance data when we are interested in rare cases) and model building such as Linear Regression, Logistic Regression and Classification and Regression Tree.
+### Consist of codes on Data Cleaning (e.g to balance imbalance data when we are interested in rare cases) and model building such as Linear Regression, Logistic Regression, Classification and Regression Tree and RandomForest.

 #### List of Projects:
  - #### [Team Challenge 1](https://github.com/Joash-JW/Analytics-1-Predictive-Analytics/blob/master/README.md#team-challenge-1-1)